-Seizures are rarely harmful to your body.
-They do not often cause lasting effects.
-However, it’s what happens during an epileptic episode that can be dangerous, even deadly.
+Seizures themselves are rarely harmful to your body.
+They usually don’t cause lasting effects.
+But what happens during an epileptic episode can be dangerous, or even deadly.

-Open fireplaces are beautiful, but for a person with epilepsy, they spell danger.
-If a person loses consciousness near a fireplace, they may accidentally burn themselves while unconscious.
-To keep this from happening, place a screen over the fireplace when it is in use.
+Open fireplaces are beautiful, but if you have epilepsy, they can be dangerous.
+If you lose consciousness or control of your body near an open fireplace, you may accidentally burn yourself.
+To keep this from happening, place a screen over your fireplace when it’s in use.

-Freestanding heaters can be dangerous, too.
-If you fall during a seizure and knock one of these heaters over, you may start a fire.
-It may be best to avoid having freestanding heaters in your household.
+Freestanding heaters can also be dangerous.
+If you fall during a seizure and knock a freestanding heater over, you may start a fire.
+It may be best to avoid freestanding heaters in your household.

-Hot pots are particularly dangerous if you’re prone to epileptic episodes.
-One way to prevent spilling hot liquid or foods when you’re cooking is by turning pot handles toward the back of the stove.
-That way, if you fall, you are less likely to catch the pot handle and get burned during a seizure.
+Hot pots and other cookware can burn anyone, but they’re particularly dangerous if you have epilepsy.
+When you’re cooking, turn pot handles toward the back of your stove.
+That way, if you fall, you’re less likely to catch the pot handle and get burned.

-Also, don’t carry big plates of hot food to the table.
-Ask someone to carry them for you, or have people serve themselves from the stovetop.
-This reduces your risk of burning yourself in the event of a fall.
+It’s also wise to avoid carrying big plates of hot food to the table.
+Ask someone to carry them for you or invite people to serve themselves from the stovetop.
+This reduces your risk of burning yourself in the event of a seizure.

-Locking a bedroom or bathroom door can prevent someone from getting to you if you begin having a seizure.
+Locking a bedroom or bathroom door can prevent someone from getting to you, in the case of a seizure.
 Avoid locking doors behind you unless someone is on the same side of the door as you.
-Also, try to prevent blocking a door.
-If you begin having a seizure, no one can get to you if a door to your room is blocked or barricaded in any way.
+Avoid blocking the door with furniture or heavy objects too.

-All of these steps may seem troublesome.
-However, if you’ve ever experienced a seizure and been injured as a result, you know just how important it is to protect against injury the best you can.
+If you’ve ever hurt yourself during a seizure, you know how important it is to protect yourself from injury.
+Some of these changes to home and habits may seem inconvenient or costly, your safety must be a priority.
 Make changes as you can afford them.
-Work with your spouse, children, and all people who live in your house to create the safest environment possible.
-A few safeguards now can prevent big problems later.
+Work with your spouse, children, other family members, or roommates to create the safest environment possible.
+A few safeguards now can help prevent serious accidents later.